 - Repeat wrapping the remaining fillets.
 Put them in a freezer bag.
 You can store the salmon in the freezer for up to 1 month.

-- To use the frozen fillets, defrost them (in plastic wrap) completely in the refrigerator overnight.
+- The night before you want to cook the salmon, completely defrost the frozen fillets (still in plastic wrap) in the refrigerator overnight.
 Then, let the salmon sit out on the counter for 15 to 20 minutes before cooking so that it can warm to room temperature.
 Do not let it sit out for too long.
 When you‘re ready to cook, gather the ingredients.
 Here, I will cook two fillets.

 To Broil (recommended)